Ayush-0404/OS_CSE231/README.md

 Unzip & Open in linux CL
-every folder cover differemt aspects.
+every folder cover different aspects.
 (Memory Management System)

 more to be included soon.